Description

 Very little is known about Francesco Bertos, a highly original artist who created a considerable number of complicated pyramidal groups in a very distinctive, ingenious style that mirrors the lightness and airiness of contemporary rococo painting in France.

-These four groups (Walters 54.659, 54.657, 54.660, and 54.658) are allegories (symbolic representations) of the four continents, of which the world was then thought to consist.
+These four groups (Walters 54.659, 54.657, 54.660, and 54.658) are symbolic representations (allegories) of the four parts of which the world was thought to consist.
+The conceot of "continents" would come later.
 All have their names engraved.
 In the allegory of Asia, an older man carries a beautiful young woman and figures in dance-like movements surround them.
 They hold pieces of coral, plants, and spices.
-This limited view of a vast continent contrasts markedly with the complexity of the representation of America.
+This limited view of a vast continent, essentially the main products imported from there, contrasts markedly with the complexity of the representations of the other continents.
+See further 54.657.

 Results